masolimano/maneage/README-hacking.md

        body.` and `%% End of main body.`.
 4) Remove the notice in the "Acknowledgments" section (in `\new{}`) and add Acknowledge your funding sources.
 Just don't delete the existing acknowledgment
-       statement: this template was designed by funding from many grants.
+       statement: Maneage was designed by funding from many grants.
 Since you are using it in your work, it is necessary to acknowledge them in your work also.

      - `reproduce/analysis/make/top-make.mk`: Delete the `delete-me` line
        in the `makesrc` definition.
 Just make sure there is no empty line